elisandreo/Heirs_of_Aquitenia_mp_CCPM/How_git_works.md

 (obviously not in french for you)

-## How to upoad and download next time :
+## How to upload and download next time :

 First you should add my repository as a remote.
 But what is a remote ?